d12frosted/elpa-mirror/gnu/consult-readme.txt

     consult-theme :preview-key nil
     ;; Set preview for `consult-buffer' to key `M-.' consult-buffer :preview-key (kbd "M-.")
-    ;; For `consult-line' change the prompt and specify multiple preview keybindings.
-    ;; Note that you should bind <S-up> and <S-down> in the ;; `minibuffer-local-completion-map', `selectrum-minibuffer-map' or
-    ;; `vertico-map' to the commands which select the previous or next candidate. consult-line :prompt "Search: "
+    ;; For `consult-line' change the prompt and specify multiple preview ;; keybindings.
+Note that you should bind <S-up> and <S-down> in the ;; `minibuffer-local-completion-map' or `vertico-map' to the commands which ;; select the previous or next candidate. consult-line :prompt "Search: "
     :preview-key (list (kbd "<S-down>") (kbd "<S-up>")))
  #+end_src